How can you recover from infidelity?

 When you make that choice, you are still together – technically – however you are not living the marriage you deserve, you are living something else, very often hell.

-Once you’ve decided to remain together you MUST forgive and do the work to re-build trust.
+Once you've decided to remain together you MUST forgive and do the work and re-build trust to recovery from infidelity.

 There is no alternative.

-How To Decide Whether To Forgive Or Not
+How To Decide Whether To Recovery From Infidelity?

 The theory behind this decision sounds simple: Is there a chance that trust can be restored and thus the possibility of a fulfilled relationship?